Shining Waters Regional Council

 As of January 1, 2019, The United Church of Canada adopted a three-council structure, consisting of communities of faith, regional councils and a denominational council.
-Shining Waters Regional Council is one of 16 new regional councils in The United Church of Canada, replacing former conferences and presbyteries.
-Information about the wider United Church transition is available on the General Council Remit Implementation website.
+Shining Waters Regional Council is one of 16 regional councils in The United Church of Canada, replacing former conferences and presbyteries.
+Learn more about The United Church of Canada on their website.

 Vision and Mission

 The vision of Shining Waters Regional Council is Encouraging and Connecting Communities of Faith.
 To fulfill this vision, the Regional Council and the Regional Council Executive will encourage and engage in

 - joining our collective hearts, voices, and resources to witness to the gospel and vision of Jesus for a compassionate and just society, both in Canada and around the world;

 - local, regional, national, and global initiatives and partnerships (community, ecumenical, and interfaith) for ministry, mission, and justice work;

 - ministry with children, youth, and young adults;

 - honouring and living into intercultural mission and ministry;